VladanSimic/PHP-Project/README.md

 # jokes
 This is a joke database.
-It contains categories, authors and jokes
+It contains categories, authors and jokes sections written in PHP.